TEACHING ASSISTANT APPRENTICESHIP

 - Understanding how to support learning of children and young people with special educational needs and disabilities

-Once the Diploma element of the Apprenticeship is completed you will be expected to prepare for an end point assessment.
+Towards the end of your Apprenticeship you will be expected to prepare for an end point assessment.
 If needed, functional skills will be taken during your Apprenticeship.

-A good level of literacy, numeracy and communication.
-Ideally a pass in GCSE Maths and English at a C/4 or above.
+A good level of literacy, numeracy and communication is required.
+Ideally you will have GCSE Mathematics and English grades C/4 or above.

 You must be willing to undergo an enhanced DBS check.